ParallelCS

 06 / 11

 At the start of every semester, a free cohort runs on Discord.
-Thirty days, one shipped product per learner.
+Your first 30 days, one shipped product per learner.
+The 30-Day Challenge is the on-ramp into the 12-week tracks.

 - The first cohort's deployed products become the marketing for the next.